 10. The date of adoption of IPSASs is the date that an entity adopts accrual basis IPSASs for the first time.
 It is the start of the reporting period in which the first-time adopter adopts accrual basis IPSASs and for which it presents its first transitional IPSAS financial statements or its first IPSAS financial statements.
 If a first-time adopter takes advantage of the exemptions in this IPSASs that affect fair presentation and compliance with accrual basis IPSASs (see paragraphs 36-62) in producing its first transitional IPSAS financial statements, it can only make an explicit and unreserved statement of compliance with accrual basis IPSASs when the exemptions that provided the relief have expired, and/or when the relevant items are recognized, measured and/or the relevant information is presented and/or disclosed in the financial statements in accordance with the applicable IPSASs (whichever is earlier).
-Financial statements of all the applicable IPSASs.
+Financial statements shall not be described as complying with IPSASs unless they comply with all the requirements of all the applicable IPSASs.